sozialhelden/accessibility-cloud/docs/importing-data.md

 ## Stream processing units

-Stream processing units can transform chunks of binary data or JavaScript objects into new chunks of binary data or JavaScript objects.
+Stream processing units have inputs and outputs.
+They transform chunks of binary data or JavaScript objects into new chunks of binary data or JavaScript objects.

-Each unit JSON object has the following properties:
+Each unit's JSON object definition has the following properties:

 - `type`: Type of the stream unit, as String, for instance `"DebugLog"` (all unit types are explained below).
-- `comment` (optional): Shown in the stream unit import results.
+- `comment` (optional): Shown in the import results.
 This is useful for explaining others how your stream chain works.
 Shown in the results on import.
 - `parameters` (optional): Allows to supply parameters to the unit that specify how it is supposed to work.

 Currently, we support the following stream processing units: